SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 In this case, the model may well have predicted this particular Banagram correctly (it did not, it gave it a 53% chance being a Duplo).
 It may actually associate the floor (or perhaps the shape of its cut out), with the class Bananagram.
 If all my Bananagram images were taken against a wood floor background, and all the Duplos were taken against a white table backdrop, the model could correctly guess the class of each just by identifying the features of the background.
 This so-called *shortcut learning* is often the result of such *covariate shift*.
 In this particular case, I am concerned that it is the Duplo images that are biased, since having picked up on the floor background, the model chose Duplo instead of Bananagram.

 The issue gets more even more complicated when considering *class imbalance*.
 If four out of the five classes of images have a 50/50% split in wood floor vs. white table backgrounds, but one class (lets say Bananagrams) has a 70/30% split, the model might still be biased towards that 70% background because all other things being equal, it is at least 70% correct for one class of objects if it identifies the background alone as its defining feature.
-Further, if is has trouble identifying distiguishing features in the other classes, then it might still guess Bananagram every time it sees a wood floor background.
+Further, if is has trouble identifying distinguishing features in the other classes, then it might still guess Bananagram every time it sees a wood floor background.
 Finally, it may be that the proportion of backgrounds is the same in each class of images, but because Bananagrams are smaller, they take up less space in the frame, and therefore there is more (wood floor) background evident in the class Bananagrams than there is in other classes.

-I'll address bias as a cocern with my self-collected data set again in the conclusion.
+I'll address bias as a concern with my self-collected data set again in the conclusion.

 ### Depth Insight